Crude Oil and Natural Gas (MCONG)

 This methodology type does not apply to this statistical program.

 Reporting federal, provincial and territorial authorities conduct their own quality evaluation of data.
 In order to ensure accuracy and consistency of data such as inter-provincial movements, imports and exports data is reconciled with other energy surveys.
-These surveys included the Monthly Oil and Other Liquid Petroleum Products Pipeline Survey, the Monthly Natural Gas Transmission Survey, the Monthly Natural Gas Distribution Survey, the Monthly Natural Gas Storage Survey and the Monthly Refined Petroleum Products Survey.
+These surveys included the Monthly Energy Transportation and Storage Survey, the Monthly Natural Gas Transmission Survey, the Monthly Natural Gas Distribution Survey, the Monthly Natural Gas Storage Survey and the Monthly Refined Petroleum Products Survey.
 Data is also periodically reconciled with producer province and territorial energy related publications.
-Other federal departments and agencies most notably Environment Canada, Natural Resources Canada, and the National Energy Board, various provincial authorities and international organizations such as the International Energy Agency routinely monitor the data.
+Other federal departments and agencies most notably Environment Canada, Natural Resources Canada, and the Canada Energy Regulator, various provincial authorities and international organizations such as the International Energy Agency routinely monitor the data.

 Statistics Canada is prohibited by law from releasing any information it collects which could identify any person, business, or organization, unless consent has been given by the respondent or as permitted by the Statistics Act.
 Various confidentiality rules are applied to all data that are released or published to prevent the publication or disclosure of any information deemed confidential.
 If necessary, data are suppressed to prevent direct or residual disclosure of identifiable data.

 Micro data is only shared or disclosed to organizations with whom Statistics Canada has an official data sharing agreement in place.
 All company records are removed for any respondent who has written the Chief Statistician to object to the sharing of their data.